Who should REALLY be the NFL MVP favorite in 2019?

 Baker Mayfield +1500

 I’ve discussed this at length.
-I’m at a wait and see approach with the Browns.
+I’m at a wait-and-see approach with the Browns.
 It continues with this play.

 Carson Wentz +1600

-I think there’s outstanding value in this pick.
+I think there’s a lot of value in this pick.
 Wentz is coming off injury and is undervalued.
-He’s still an outstanding talent at quarterback and the Eagles have reloaded on offense.
+He’s still a great talent at quarterback and the Eagles have reloaded on offense.
 Wentz’s issue is health, but at +1600 there is value on a Wentz wager.

-If you’re looking for a non quarterback to win the MVP award, it’s Dallas Cowboys running back Ezekiel Elliott at +3400.
+If you’re looking for a non-quarterback to win the MVP award, it’s Dallas Cowboys running back Ezekiel Elliott at +3400.
 The last running back to win the MVP was Adrian Peterson in 2012 after rushing for 2,097 yards.
 That is the kind of season-long performance Elliott would need to win the award.
-With Cowboys center Travis Fredrick back, it’s possible.
+With Cowboys center Travis Frederick back, it’s possible.
 Defenses will have to play the Cowboys more straight up with their pass catchers, and it should allow for fewer defenders in the box against Zeke.
 This would be the only bet I’d make on a non-quarterback.

 Loading comments...